 - Ensuring code is working properly

-The Virtual Device SDK, on the other hand, is best for:
+Bespoken e2e tests on the other hand, are best for:

 - Ensuring the interaction model is configured properly (remember, it is using the real Alexa Voice Service)